kgateway-dev/kgateway.io/content/docs/setup/default.md

 The resulting gateway proxy is managed for you and its configuration is automatically updated based on the settings in the GatewayParameters or Settings resources.
 To publicly expose the gateway proxy deployment, a service of type LoadBalancer is created for you.
 Depending on the cloud provider that you use, the LoadBalancer service is assigned a public IP address or hostname that you can use to reach the gateway.
 To expose an app on the gateway, you must create an HTTPRoute resource and define the matchers and filter rules that you want to apply before forwarding the request to the app in your cluster.
 You can review the [Get started](/docs/quickstart/), [traffic management](/docs/traffic-management/), [security](/docs/security/), and [resiliency](/docs/resiliency/) guides to find examples for how to route and secure traffic to an app.

-You can change the default configuration of your gateway proxy by changing the GatewayParameters and Settings values.
-In most cases, you add the values via the {{< reuse "docs/snippets/product-name.md" >}} Helm chart. {{< reuse "docs/snippets/product-name.md" >}} automatically updates the GatewayParameters and Settings resources for you.
-But you can also update the values in these two resources directly.
-Keep in mind that values that you manually add to the GatewayParameters and Settings resources do not persist between upgrades.
-To persist these values, you must add the values to the {{< reuse "docs/snippets/product-name.md" >}} Helm chart.
+You can change the default configuration of your gateway proxy by creating custom GatewayParameters resources, or updating the default GatewayParameters and Settings values in your {{< reuse "docs/snippets/product-name.md" >}} Helm chart.
+If you change the values in the Helm chart, {{< reuse "docs/snippets/product-name.md" >}} automatically applies the changes to the default GatewayParameters and Settings resources.

+{{% callout type="info" %}}
+Do not edit or change the default GatewayParameters and Settings resources directly.
+Always update the values in the {{< reuse "docs/snippets/product-name.md" >}} Helm chart so that they persist between upgrades.
+{{% /callout %}}

 If you do not want to use the default gateway proxy template to bootstrap your proxies, you can choose to create a self-managed gateway.
 With self-managed gateways, you are responsible for defining the proxy deployment template that you want to bootstrap your proxies with.
 For more information, see [Self-managed gateways (BYO)](/docs/setup/customize/selfmanaged/).